 Cultural Entrepreneurship B.A.

 Cultural entrepreneurship is an emerging discipline that examines how cultural products (such as art, theater, and literature) and cultural activities (like sports, music, food, and film events) have an impact on the growth of local, national, and global economies.
 The degree program is designed for Liberal Arts students to develop the critical business, entrepreneurship, creativity and intercultural skills necessary to participate in the booming culture and creative economy.
 We do not expect all students with this degree to start new ventures.
 Instead, the major helps students with a unique and valued skill set and mindset that can be applied in intrapreneurial ways throughout their careers.

 - A "One-of-a-kind" Major: UMD is the only school in the United States offering an undergraduate major in Cultural Entrepreneurship.
-The creative economy is growing industry in need of diverse talents.
+The creative economy is a growing industry in need of diverse talents.
 Cultural industries provide an exciting field of employment in creative startups, event management, cultural and agritourism, marketing, and citizen diplomacy-- just to name a few.

 - The Perfect Blend of Theory and Hands-on Practice: Our students are active both on- and off-campus: launching their own projects, working for startups, and being leaders on campus.
-The major integrates knowledge from variety of disciplines in order to enhance the value of cultural and creative activities at individual, community and organizational levels.
+The major integrates knowledge from a variety of disciplines in order to enhance the value of cultural and creative activities at the individual, community, and organizational levels.

 - Our students report finding their "fit" with us.
 With interests spanning the arts, humanities, business, and STEM, our students develop personal networks with diverse talents and interests who all share a common enterprising spirit.